 With all your supplies gathered, you can begin work on the recipe itself.
 For best results, make sure to start cooking at least two days out from when you plan to eat, since trying to do all of this the day of your turkey dinner will only end in disaster.

-Squeeze each quarter of your orange into the brine before adding the remains as well as the rest of the ingredients, stirring together and submerging the turkey fully into the liquid.
-If you boiled the brine earlier, it must be completely cooled by the time you do this to avoid boiling parts of the meat.Place the container in a cool place and allow it to sit overnight and up to a full day.
+Squeeze each quarter of your orange into the brine before adding the remains as well as the rest of the ingredients, stirring together and submerging the turkey fully into the good amount of brine.
+If you boiled the brine earlier, it must be completely cooled by the time you do this to avoid boiling parts of the meat.Place the brining bag in a cool place and allow it to sit overnight and up to a full day.

 Step 2: Dry

 Once brined, remove the turkey from the liquid and place on a wire rack, discarding remaining brine.
 Pat the turkey dry both inside and out with paper towels before transferring the rack into a roasting tray and placing it in the refrigerator.
 Allow the outside of the meat to dry out like this for an additional day to maximize flavor.

 Step 3: Prep

 An hour before you're ready to cook, take the turkey out of the fridge to warm up.
 Blot the outside of the meat with paper towels to dry it and dry the rack and tray it was stored in to remove any excess condensation that may have dripped into them.
 Rub the outside of the turkey with olive oil and sprinkle with an extra tablespoon or two of salt if desired, since we brined the meat, you don't have to use any additional turkey rub.

 As the turkey warms, fill your smoker halfway with charcoal and light it, closing the lid to let heat build up inside.
 If using a thermometer, try to reach a temperature of around 250 degrees F.